 - rendering.inline_toc.name sets the name of the inline table of content, if it is displayed.
-By default, is is 24 set to {{{loc toc}}}, that is, a localised version of "25 Table of Contents" 26. - rendering.chapter.template sets the naming scheme for chapters, while rendering.part.template does the same for part.
-These are used only for text-only output, such as in the TOC. https://examplate.new.org/html.
-These are used only for text-only output, such as in the TOC. https://examplate.new.org/html.
+By default, is is24 set to {{{loc_toc}}}, that is, a localised version of "25Table of Contents". - rendering.chapter.template sets the naming scheme for chapters, while rendering.part.template does the same for part.
+These are used only for text-only output, such as in the TOC. html27.chapter.template and html.part.template allow to change the HTML formatting for parts and chapters.
 These options should probably only be used if you know what you're doing, as they can break the document.
 If you only need to change the name of chapters or parts, use rendering.part and rendering.chapter instead.